openhab/openhab-addons/bundles/org.openhab.binding.opengarage/README.md

 # OpenGarage Binding

-The OpenGarage binding allows you to control an OpenGarage controller (https://opensprinkler.com/product/opengarage/) using OpenHAB
+The OpenGarage binding allows you to control an OpenGarage controller (https://opensprinkler.com/product/opengarage/) using openHAB

 ## Supported Things